 The finiteness of the solutions to the $9\times 9$ local systems (after tropical modifications have been considered) is not guaranteed from the combinatorics of $\Gamma$.
 Instead, we must impose some mild genericity constraints analogous to those outlined in~\cite[Remark 3.3]{LM17}.
 Here is the precise statement:

-\begin{definition} Given $\Gamma$, we say that $\sextic$ is \emph{generic relative to $\Gamma$} if the following conditions hold: \begin{enumerate}[(i)] \item the polynomial $\sextic$ defines a smooth curve in $\TPr^1\times \TPr^1$ with $\Trop V(\sextic) = \Gamma$, \item the curve $V(\sextic)$ has no hyperflexes, \item if two tropical tangencies occur on the relative interior of the same leg or edge of $\Lambda$, the corresponding local systems are inconsistent, \item if $\Gamma$ is trivalent, and $\Lambda$ has a vertex whose two adjacent legs contain no tangency points, then the $9\times 9$ system of local equations defined by the tangency points between $\Gamma$ and $\Lambda$ has no solutions in the $9$-dimensional torus over the algebraic closure of $\resK$. \end{enumerate} \end{definition}
+\begin{definition} Given $\Gamma$, we say that $\sextic$ is \emph{generic relative to $\Gamma$} if the following conditions hold: \begin{enumerate}[(i)] \item the polynomial $\sextic$ defines a smooth curve in $\TPr^1\times \TPr^1$ with $\Trop V(\sextic) = \Gamma$, \item the curve $V(\sextic)$ has no hyperflexes, \item if two tropical tangencies occur on the relative interior of the same leg or edge of $\Lambda$, the corresponding local systems are inconsistent, \item if $\Gamma$ is trivalent, and $\Lambda$ has a vertex whose two adjacent legs contain no tangency points in their closure, then the $9\times 9$ system of local equations at the tropical tangency points between $\Gamma$ and $\Lambda$ has no solutions in the $9$-dimensional torus over the algebraic closure of $\resK$. \end{enumerate} \end{definition}

 \begin{remark} The lifting result presented in~\autoref{thm:15x8=120} has no requirements on $\Gamma$ other than its smoothness.
 However, as was shown in~\cite{LM17}, the modification approach to obtain a finite number of solutions to the local equations at a given $P$ does rely on $\Gamma$ being mildly generic.
-More precisely, the tropical tangencies arising from components of $\Lambda\cap \Gamma'$ of infinite size should not be vertices of $\Lambda$.
-This condition ensures that, after modifying $\RR^2$ along $\Lambda$, the tangency points of the re-embedded tropical curve will lie in the relative interior of a top-dimensional cell of the modified tropical plane.
+More precisely, the tropical tangencies arising from components of $\Gamma \cap \Lambda$ of infinite size should not be vertices of $\Lambda$.
+This condition ensures that, after modifying $\RR^2$ along $\Lambda$, the tangency points of the re-embedded tropical curve lie in the relative interior of a top-dimensional cell of the modified tropical plane.